-The MOST offers 45-minute hands-on experimental investigations that are great for groups of 25 or less, either in the museum or at your Onondaga County venue, through our Science on the Go program.
-The workshops usually feature both demonstrations and related hands-on activities, and all meet New York State and national science standards.
+The MOST offers 45-minute hands-on experimental investigations that are great for groups of 24 or less, either in the museum or at your Onondaga County venue, through our Science on the Go program.
+The workshops usually feature both demonstrations and related hands-on activities, and all meet New York State and Next Generation Science Standards.

 Workshop topics listed below are programs we have developed in the past, and they can be configured for any age group.
 Our educators are also happy to create a program on any scientific topic for your group.
 All workshops require tables and chairs where attendees can work and another table in front of the room for the MOST educator.